 Organizations building applications with open source should look for impacts in the following areas:

-Any organization that sells software to the government will be required to self-attest that their software complies with the NIST guidelines as soon as late 2023.
+Any organization that sells software to the government will be required to self-attest that their software complies with the NIST guidelines.
 In addition:

 The White House issued Executive Order 14028 on Improving the Nation’s Cybersecurity in May 2021 in response to increasing digital threats like the one that impacted SolarWinds and its customers.

-This order set in motion many of the other US government efforts to improve cybersecurity that are highlighted in detail on this page.
-It had many elements that specifically impacted organizations developing applications with open source, and set timelines for more detailed guidelines that are now beginning to emerge from NIST and the OMB.
+This order set in motion many of the other US government and industry efforts to improve cybersecurity.
+It had many elements that specifically impacted organizations developing applications with open source, and set timelines for more detailed guidelines from NIST, CISA, and the OMB.

 Executive Order 14028 has numerous provisions that organizations using open source to develop applications should understand.
-At a high level, it states that organizations will need to begin to attest to the health, security, and provenance of the open source components that go into their applications.
+At a high level, it states that organizations will need to begin to attest to the health, security, and provenance of all the software components that go into their applications.
 Among other stipulations, it recommends that organizations:

-To comply with self-attestation requirements, organizations must better understand the security practices of the open source software they are building into their applications.
+To comply with these requirements, organizations will need visibility and specific insights relating to security, maintenance, development, and licensing practices for the open source software supply chain that they are relying on for application development.
 Yet, the so-called open source software supply chain is not a traditional supply chain in that open source maintainers typically do not have a business relationship with their users and license their software “as-is” with no warranty.

-Organizations will be required to make formal attestations not only about the software they write, but also included third-party open source software components—which typically comprise over 70% of the code in a modern application.
-The hard reality is that doing the work to ensure these secure development practices are in place and correctly documented on open source projects takes time, and can get challenging to scale, especially considering most organizations typically rely on thousands of open source packages.
+Organizations will be required to make a good-faith effort to maintain trusted source code supply chains to address the security of not only the software they write, but also included third-party open source software components.
+The hard reality is that doing the work to ensure appropriate secure development practices are in place and correctly documented on open source projects takes time, and can get challenging to scale, especially considering most organizations typically rely on thousands of open source packages.

 In this recorded webinar, you will learn: